-The modeling system used by Wu et al. (2023) included both an LES model (WRF-LES) (Moeng et al., 2007) and a generalized actuator disk parameterization (WRF-LES-GAD) (Mirocha et al., 2014).
-A single and a row of wind turbines were simulated under neutral, stable, and unstable conditions with different undisturbed hub-height wind speed, turbulence intensity, and thrust coefficient (Table 1).
-The outer domain with horizontal grid spacing of 15 m was one-way nested with an inner domain with finer horizontal grid spacing of 5 m (see their Figure 1).
-The vertical resolution started at 2.5 m near the ground and was then stretched by 10% per level until 35 m, kept constant at 5 m from 35 m to 200 m, and finally stretched by 5% until the model top.
+a generalized actuator disk parameterization (WRF-LES-GAD) (Mirocha et al., 2014).
+A single wind turbine and a row of wind turbines were simulated under neutral, stable, and unstable conditions with different undisturbed hubheight wind speeds, turbulence intensities, and thrust coefficients (Table 1).
+The outer domain with a horizontal grid spacing of 15 m was one-way nested with an inner domain with a finer horizontal grid spacing of 5 m (see their Fig. 1).
+The vertical resolution started at 2.5 m near the ground and was then stretched by 10 % per level until 35 m, kept constant at 5 m from 35 to 200 m, and finally stretched by 5 % until the model top.
 The lateral boundary conditions were periodic for the outer domain and time-varying for the inner domain.
 The time step was 1/7 s in the outer domain and 1/21 s in the inner domain.
-The wind turbine was the PSU 1.5-MW turbine with H = 80 m and D = 77 m, placed in the domain at 8.2D from the inlet of the inner domain and centered laterally.
-The temperature profile was uniform at 297.3 K up to the initial boundary layer height (at 200 m, 500 m, and 800 m for stable, neutral, and unstable conditions, respectively), with an inversion of 0.01 K m-1.
+The wind turbine was the PSU 1.5 MW turbine with H = 80 m and D = 77 m, placed in the domain 8.2D from the inlet of the inner domain and centered laterally.
+The temperature profile was uniform at 297.3 K up to the initial boundary layer height (at 200, 500, and 800 m for stable, neutral, and unstable conditions, respectively), with an inversion of $0.01 \,\mathrm{K \,m^{-1}}$.
 The desired atmospheric stability was imposed by assigning a surface heat flux of -0.07, 0, and +0.07 K m s-1 for stable, neutral, and unstable conditions, respectively, with a surface roughness length $z_0 = 0.01$ m for all simulations.

 The LES results of Vahidi and Porté-Agel (2025) were obtained with the WiRE-LES solver (Abkar and Porté-Agel, 2015), with a standard actuator disk model (Meyers and Meneveau, 2010) for the axial force induced by the wind turbine.
-The computational domain was 3840 m \times 1920 m \times 640 m with 256 \times 256 \times 128 grid points in the x, y, and z directions, respectively, with $z_0 = 0.001$ m and no Coriolis force.
+The computational domain was $3840 \text{ m} \times 1920 \text{ m} \times 640 \text{ m}$ with $256 \times 256 \times 128$ grid points in the x, y, and z directions, respectively, with $z_0 = 0.001$ m and no Coriolis force.
 The wind turbine, with D = H = 80 m, was located at a distance of 15D from the inlet and centered laterally.
-The boundary conditions in the horizontal direction were periodic for the precursor (i.e., with no wind turbine) runs.
+The boundary conditions in the horizontal direction were periodic for the precursor runs (i.e., with no wind turbine).
 When the turbine was inserted in the domain, an inflow boundary condition was applied to override the imposed periodic boundary condition in the streamwise direction using the prior periodic results.
 To smoothly adjust the flow to an undisturbed inflow condition, a buffer zone was introduced upstream of the inflow section.
 A constant streamwise pressure gradient was used to maintain a velocity of around 8 m s-1 at the center of the actuator disk.

-Further details about the LES suites that will be used for calibration can be found in the original studies (Wu et al., 2023; Vahidi and Porté-Agel, 2025) and in Table 1.
+Further details about the LES suites that were used for calibration can be found in the original studies (Wu et al., 2023; Vahidi and Porté-Agel, 2025) and in Table 1.

-2.3 Least-square error fitting procedures
+2.3 Least-squares error fitting procedures